s0up4200/redactedhook/README.md

 - Check the torrentSize (Useful for not hitting the API from both autobrr and redactedhook)
 - Easy to integrate with other applications via webhook.
 - Rate-limited to comply with tracker API request policies.
+  - With a 5-minute data cache to reduce frequent API calls for the same data.

 It was made with [autobrr](https://github.com/autobrr/autobrr) in mind.